huggingface/blog/s2s_endpoint.md

 3. Language Model (LM)
 4. Text to Speech (TTS)

 What's more, S2S has multi-language support!
 It currently supports English, French, Spanish, Chinese, Japanese, and Korean.
 You can run the pipeline in single-language mode or use the `auto` flag for automatic language detection.
 Check out the repo for more details [here](https://github.com/huggingface/speech-to-speech).
+Or even better, check out this demo:

+<script
+	type="module"
+	src="https://gradio.s3-us-west-2.amazonaws.com/<@eustache fill the version in>/gradio.js"
+></script>

+<gradio-app theme_mode="light" space="<@eustache fill the space in>"></gradio-app>

 ```
 > 👩🏽‍💻: That's all amazing, but how do I run S2S?